DNS-Hackathon/LHB/README.md

 Hackathon

-- Ali: anonymous project motivated by obstacles encountered in developing the LadyBird browser engine;
+- Ali: anonymous project motivated by obstacles encountered in developing the Ladybird browser engine;

 - Niall: [getBETTERinfo][] project aimed at "Making getaddrinfo() better", either by specifying extensions to the API and underlying data structure, or by